 NTP Servers: Primex devices that require an NTP time source can be configured for up to three internal or external NTP Servers.
 The use of an external NTP server requires port 123 to be open.

-OneVue Device Configurator (ODC) app: Configures new OneVue Sync Transmitters and Notify InfoBoards for use with OneVue.
-During a system deployment or when adding or replacing devices, the devices are required to be configured onsite with the ODC app.
-The app is available for both Apple iOS and Android mobile devices.
-Download the app from the App Store or Google Play™ store (search for Primex OneVue Device Configurator).
+OneVue Device Configurator (ODC) app: The OneVue app used to configure OneVue Sync Transmitters and Notify InfoBoards during a new system deployment or when adding a new device.
+Each new device is required to be configured onsite with the ODC app.
+After deployment, a device's primary settings can be updated from the app.
+The ODC app is available for both iOS and Android mobile devices.
+Download the app from the App Store or Google Play™ store (it's free).

 Access to network profile settings: Who has access to view and manage network profiles and device network settings is controlled by the Role assigned to a user.

-Power over Ethernet (PoE)/Ethernet and Wi-Fi enabled devices connect to OneVue using the Hypertext Transfer Protocol Secure (HTTPS) protocol (port 443); all communication is encrypted.
+Power over Ethernet (PoE)/Ethernet and Wi-Fi enabled devices connect to OneVue using the Hypertext Transfer Protocol Secure (HTTPS) protocol (port 443); all communication is encrypted and secure at rest and in transit.

 Power over Ethernet (PoE)/Ethernet and Wi-Fi devices, and the OneVue web browser interface only initiate outbound network connections and do not initiate inbound network connections.